-Billy (Jenkins MO) is a second-generation white oak basket maker from the Ozark hills of southwest Missouri.
-Billy teaches the Ozark traditions of white oak basket making in conventions and workshops all over the country.
+Billy (Jenkins, MO) is a 2nd generation white oak basket maker from the Ozark hills of southwest Missouri.
+Since 1999, Bill has taught the Ozark traditions of white oak basket making at conventions and workshops all over the country.

 Bob Patrick and Doug Stowe